 A significant number of ministers will experience betrayal or abuse from within the congregations they serve.
 When it happens, the damage doesn't stop with the pastor.
 It ripples through their spouse, their children, their sense of identity.

-Most of these families are left without income, without community, and without a clear path forward.
+Many of these families are left without income, without community, and without a clear path forward.
 They don't need a quick fix.
 They need someone to come alongside them for the long haul.

 What We Offer

-• Salary support for the minister
+- Salary support for the minister

-• Four one-week retreats at our property in Concord, NC
+- Four one-week retreats at our property in Concord, NC

-• Ongoing individual and family counseling
+- Ongoing individual and family counseling

-• Connection to a wider care network
+- Connection to a wider care network

 Built for the Long Haul

 Acacia isn't a crisis hotline.
-It's a year-long commitment to families who deserve more than a handshake and a referral.
+It's a commitment to families who deserve more than a handshake and a referral.
 Our approach is rooted in the belief that healing is real — and that with time, care, and the right community, even deeply wounded families can find their footing again.